 The Tom Malone Prize is a highly respected national event within the Australian glass arts community and it has played an integral role in the Gallery's acquisition of works by Australia's most inspiring, innovative and accomplished artists in this medium.

-Applications are now closed for the 2020 Tom Malone Prize.
-The exhibition will be on display at AGWA from 14 March through to 11 May 2020.
+The 2020 Tom Malone Prize exhibition will be on display at AGWA from 14 March through to 29 June 2020.

 The six awards, funded by a special grant from the State Government, ran from 2008 until 2015.